 - Hot water outlet

 - Discharge pipe

 The unvented system operates purely from mains water.
 The principles of heating are the same, but because everything is under the pressure of the mains water, flow rates are much better...Many safety devices are built into this system to accommodate for the greater pressure and expansion of the water.
 Although a small tank may be found in the loft for venting and feeding your central heating, No cold water storage tank is necessary.

 Hot water cylinder capacity varies between 25 gallons to 50 gallons for normal domestic supply, with the larger being enough to supply an average family for a day.
-Most cylinders are made from thin copper and you should make sure your cylinder is well lagged to prevent heat loss.
+Most cylinders are made from stainless steel but thin copper may have been used in some of the older tanks.
+You should make sure your cylinder is well lagged to prevent heat loss.
 Pre-lagged cylinders are available, which are coated with foamed polyurethane.

 Thermal store system

 A revolutionary new concept (British development) which reverses the indirect principle detailed above.
 The boiler heats the water and sends it to a cylinder, and then on to the central heating.
 On its way it heats, in the cylinder, via a very efficient heat exchanger, the mains fed water for the taps.
 An integral feed and expansion tank can be incorporated on top of the main tank.
 This system is so efficient, a thermostatic (cold/hot) mixer valve is built into the pipework before the hot reaches the taps or shower.
 For the two part tank to be viable, the system must be installed at the highest possible level in the house, however it can be installed with the feed tank separately installed in the loft.
 This system is now available with its own dedicated boiler allowing the central heating to be switched off in summer.
 The ultimate in combination systems.